 - 1. If you have article PDFs saved on your computer you can import them into Endnote. - 2.
-In a Windows Explorer window, navigate to where the relevant PDF is saved and click and drag it into EndNote drop it over the search box at the top of the middle pane. - To make sure the citation metadata is imported correctly, highlight the reference and click on Edit from the viewing pane on the right-hand side.
+In a Windows Explorer window, navigate to where the relevant PDF is saved and click and drag it into EndNote drop it over the search box at the top of the middle pane. - 3.
+To make sure the citation metadata is imported correctly, highlight the reference and click on Edit from the viewing pane on the right-hand side.
 Make and Save changes if necessary. - 4.
 This process can be used to import a single PDF or a folder of PDFs.
-Written by the BHCL Outreach team; updated May 2022.